 My warmups until recently were almost exclusively static stretches, because I liked them, I was a little more mobile during the day when I was actually leaving my house a lot, and if I was looking to get some stretching into my routine generally, the few minutes before a workout made for a convenient time.
 Now I’m cooped up all day and feeling much stiffer, and stretching doesn’t feel adequate (it’s important to be careful of overstretching stiff muscles).
 But stretching is important to maintaining my mobility, so I try to keep doing it.

-Some places to start with stretching, if you’re completely in the dark, are Joe DeFranco’s Limber 11, this collection of stretches from Self, or this “World’s Greatest Stretch” sequence from Equinox, which is recently everywhere, and is not unlike a sun salutation for non-yoga people.
+Some places to start with stretching, if you’re completely in the dark, are Joe DeFranco’s Limber 11 (though skip the IT band foam rolling; this was a briefly trendy move that's not recommended anymore) this collection of stretches from Self, or this “World’s Greatest Stretch” sequence from Equinox, which is recently everywhere, and is not unlike a sun salutation for non-yoga people.

 Dynamic stretching/warming up

 This involves a lot more moving around, which I feel like I need lately.
 These kinds of warmups are increasingly popular among actual athletes, but they feel slightly more dangerous and/or annoying to do in, say, a cramped apartment.
 I can usually fold myself into a fairly small space to static-stretch, but to go around swinging one’s arms or legs with so many walls and ceilings and floors and objects and sharp corners seems like begging to get more hurt than I would by simply not doing anything.